Steve Dils

-Stephen Whitfield "Steve" Dils (born December 8, 1955) is an American retired football quarterback who played 10 seasons in the National Football League.
+Stephen Whitfield Dils (born December 8, 1955) is an American former professional football player who was a quarterback for 10 seasons in the National Football League (NFL).
+He played college football for the Stanford Cardinal.

 College career

 Dils played high school football at Fort Vancouver High School in Vancouver, Washington, and attended Stanford University.
-He was Stanford's starting quarterback under Bill Walsh in 1978, and led Stanford to a 25-22 victory over Georgia in the 1978 Bluebonnet Bowl, where he was named the game's offensive most valuable player.
+He was Stanford's starting quarterback under Bill Walsh in 1978, and led Stanford to a 25–22 victory over Georgia in the 1978 Bluebonnet Bowl, where he was named the game's offensive most valuable player.
 That season, Dils won the Sammy Baugh Trophy, awarded to the top passer in college football.